 However, if there's one reason to have an MPV, it's likely for the masses of cargo space available, with the seats as is, or folded down.
 Unfortunately, the batteries in the C-Max eat into the trunk area.
 The C-Max hybrid boasts an ample 25 cubic feet, but the Energi (plug-in hybrid) offers a rather sub-par 19 cu. ft. with the rear seats in place.
 Drop the second row and you get 42.8 cu. ft. - it sounds decent until you consider that a Prius V offers a massive 25 cubes more.

 Those redeeming traits I mentioned start here.
 Being based on the Focus means the C-Max shows real composure out on the road.
 The suspension is steadily supportive, though soft, and resists body roll.
 It doesn't easily get unsettled either - absorbing bumps without losing a good connection to the tarmac.
 Those transitioning from youthful hot hatches into family life with this MPV will be pleasantly surprised at how enjoyable the drive can be - direct, communicative steering, and a chassis that responds to being pressed make the C-Max feel a lot more like a Focus than it does a family van.
 Of course, the size, extra heft and raised proportions mean this is no hot hatch, and the grip levels run out in time to remind you of this - but the fun is real while it lasts.

-Hybrid electric motors are great for economy, 2.0-liter gasoline engines aren't.
-The C-Max combines the two for a total output of 188 horsepower.
-The electric boost means sprightly acceleration, and claimed EPA figures are impressive too, at 42 MPG in the city for the hybrid, and 104MPGe for the Energi PHEV.
-Real world conditions sadly never yield anything close - and the 20-mile electric range on the PHEV is below average, too.
+Hybrid electric motors are great for economy - 2.0-liter gasoline engines aren't.
+The C-Max combines the two for a total output of 188 hp.
+The electric boost means sprightly acceleration and getting up to speed is no problem, and claimed EPA figures are impressive too, at 42 MPG in the city for the hybrid, and 104MPGe for the Energi PHEV.
+Real-world conditions don't yield anything close - and the 20-mile electric range on the PHEV is below average, too.